ivanpodo/ivanpodo.github.io/guidelines/c-coding-standards.md

 - Use descriptive names (avoid abbreviations)
 - Prefix global variables with `g_`
 - Prefix static variables with `s_`
+- Easy to tell the scope of a variable at a glance

 ```c
 /* Good naming */